DeepLearnPhysics/lartpc_mlreco3d_tutorials/_sources/Code/UResNet_PPN.md

 # Call forward to run the net, store the output in "res"
 data, output = hs.trainer.forward(hs.data_io_iter)
 ```
 Now we can play with `data` and `output` to visualize what we are interested in.

 ## Semantic segmentation (UResNet)
 Let us take a look at the first entry.
+Feel free to change the
+entry index if you want to look at a different entry!
 ```{code-cell}
 entry = 0
 ```